stelmo/TernaryDiagrams.jl/README.md

 load a test dataset, use `test/data.jld2`, which can be opened with [JLD2.jl](https://github.com/JuliaIO/JLD2.jl).
 The file contains `a1`, `a2`, `a3` and `mus`, with the latter being weights associated with the data points.
+See the file `temp.jl` for an example of its usage.

 ## The ternary axis
 ```julia